htasevsk1/ECDSA-Node-Project/readme.md

 1. Open a terminal within the `/server` folder
 2. Run `npm install` to install all the depedencies
-3. Run `node index` to start the server
+3. Run `npm run dev` to start the server

 The application should connect to the default server port (3042) automatically!

-_Hint_ - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.

-TODO: Solve this challenge by passing in a signature rather than a wallet address => that will be the more secure and preferable way to solve this challenge